-To what extent are EU countries subsidising the use of solid biomass for electricity and heat production ?
+To what extent do EU countries provide financial incentives for the use of solid biomass for electricity and heat production ?

 Bioenergy plays a large role in the European renewable energy mix.
 Solid biomass, e.g. firewood and wood pellets, are used on a large scale for the generation of electricity and heat, mostly in power stations and CHP plants.
 However, as demand for biomass increases, concerns about deforestation related to imported and domestically harvested solid (forest) biomass used for energy purposes has also grown.

 The US based Natural Resource Defence Council (NRDC) is interested to find out to what extent a selected group of 15 EU Member States subsidise the use of solid biomass and for which energy uses.
-This study, which is led by Trinomics, will investigate the subsidy flows in the selected countries as well as the bioenergy consumption profiles in these countries.
+This study, which was led by Trinomics, investigated the subsidy flows in the selected countries as well as the bioenergy consumption profiles in these countries.
 The Member States selected for this study represent over 80% of the biomass consumption (for energy purposes) in the EU.
-The final report with the outcomes of this project will be used by the NRDC to get involved in the political debate on the National Energy and Climate Plans, which will be updated by the Member States in the second half of this year.
+The final report with the outcomes of this project has been used by the NRDC to provide the factual basis for their position paper through which they are engaging in the political debate on European support policy for bioenergy.

 The key findings of the project are: